-Glue caps onto top of post with PVC glue, making sure not to spill or drip glue onto the fence, as certain glues will sometimes yellow.
+Glue caps on the fence and gates onto the top of the post with PVC glue, making sure not to spill or drip glue onto the fence, as certain glues will sometimes yellow.
+This works best by placing the glue on the cap and not the post and then pressing the gate onto the post.